MacGregor Arctic Expedition: Wintering over in Etah, Greenland

 They arrived at Foulke Fiord, near Etah on August 31, 1937.
 Before the expedition could get settled on land, they experienced a series of near disasters which almost settled the expedition at the bottom of the sound.
 The charts of the area showed 40 ft of water—the ship drew 12 ft—but much to their surprise they found themselves aground.
 By unloading some of the supplies they were able to re-float the ship at the next tide.
 On September 1, 1937, a severe gale blew the ship out to sea, the anchor being unable to hold on the rocky bottom.
 On the return to Etah, one of the engines backfired, starting a fire aboard ship.
 There were some anxious moments until the fire was extinguished as there was still gasoline, ammunition and dynamite aboard.
 After two days they were able to get back to Reindeer Point near Etah, only to find that most of the supplies that they had unloaded earlier to re-float the ship were under water, as a 10 ft tide ebbed and flowed there.
 Finally the ship was unloaded, and work started on enlarging a cabin left by the Humphrey Expedition of 1934–35.

 So confident was MacGregor that his ice-reinforced, wooden-hulled schooner could reach Ft.
 Conger that he hadn't bothered to obtain an entry permit from Danish authorities (required for a base camp in Greenland).
-Shortly after New Years the expedition was visited by the territorial governor, who had traveled overland from Thule, now (Qaanaaq).
+Shortly after New Years the expedition was visited by the territorial governor, who had traveled overland from Thule.
 He had learned of the expedition's presence in Greenland by monitoring their radio broadcasts and instructed them to leave at the earliest opportunity.